benjihughes/python-genderizeio/README.md

 ### Requirements

-Requires the requests library for HTTP requests to the API
+Requires the requests library for HTTP requests to the API.

     pip install requests